Greginkansas/-openhab-openhab1wiki/MAX!-CUL-Binding.md

 * TX Credit Monitoring
  * It is possible to report TX credits from the CUL device via an item binding.

-# Limitations
+## Limitations
 Aside from understanding what the binding does do which is documented here there are some key things to be aware of that may limit what you hope to achieve.

-1. Radiator valve data is updated quite sporadically.
+1. Radiator thermostat data is updated quite sporadically.
 Items such as set point temperature, measured temperature, valve position, battery status and operating mode are only sent when the state of the valve changes - i.e. valve moves or the dial used to manually set a temperature.
 If you want measured temperature it is much better to use a wall thermostat.
-1. The binding has no concept of 'auto' mode.
-It currently has no ability to retrieve from any source and subsequently send a schedule to devices.
+1. The binding has no concept of 'auto' mode: It currently has no ability to retrieve from any source and subsequently send a schedule to devices.
 This may change in the future, which would allow basic operation should OpenHAB fail for some reason.
 1. If a wall thermostat is set to 'OFF' (mapped to 4.5deg) it won't update the measured temperature.

-1. You must also install org.openhab.io.transport.cul
+# Installation

-1. Pairing data is written to the filesystem, if directory etc/maxcul isn't available/writeable then pairing won't work
+You will need the MAX!
+CUL binding and the [CUL io binding](https://github.com/openhab/openhab/wiki/CUL-Binding) in your "addons" directory.
+Set up the CUL io binding as described in the wiki.
+Create a directory "maxcul" in the "etc" directory of your OpenHAB installation (e.g. "/usr/share/openhab/etc/") and make it writeable for OpenHAB.

-# Binding Configuration
+# Binding Configuration in openhab.cfg

 Example configuration:

     ################################ Max!CUL Binding  ###########################################